EBAImproving equine well-being

-by creating a supportive learning community for those interested in behaviour.
+by creating a supportive learning community for those interested in equine psychology and behaviour.

 We welcome all within the equestrian world: horse owners, equine behaviourists or other professionals.